 In the different types of markers, paint markers still remain supreme when it comes to longevity.
 They are heavily pigmented and they won’t budge on any surface you use them on.
 This is why they are a great addition to your art repertoire.

 If you are looking for the best paint marker, you came to the right place.
-I know it’s hard to find the best paint pens out there just because of the sheer number of choices we have.
-But to make it easier for you, I narrowed it down to the best markers suitable for different mediums.
+I know it’s hard to find the right paint pens out there just because of the sheer number of choices we have.
+But to make it easier for you, I narrowed it down to the markers suitable for different mediums.
 Stick around to find out what your best choices are.

-- Best Paint Marker Reviews
+- Top 12 Paint Marker Reviews

 - 1. Sharpie 37371PP Oil-Based Paint Markers